John Heinricy

-John Heinricy (born November 19, 1947) is a U.S. automotive engineer and noted racecar driver.
+John Heinricy (born November 19, 1947) is an American automotive engineer and noted racecar driver.
 He had a long and distinguished career at General Motors, serving as Director of the GM Performance Division before retiring from GM in October 2008.
 He also has a sub 8 minute time in a 2009 Cadillac CTS-V around the Nürburgring.

+In 1990, Heinricy was a member of the 8-driver Corvette ZR1 team which set the Fédération Internationale de l'Automobile (FIA) world endurance record at Ft.
+Stockton, Tex., averaging over 175 mph for 24 hours.
+The team also included Don Knowles, Scott Lagasse, Jim Minneker, Scott Allman, Kim Baker, Stuart Hayner and team owner/driver Tommy Morrison.